 - What can I do? (skills, competencies, abilities)

 - What is important to me? (values)

-As to the second question, we suggest dealing with those activities that students are good at and do regularly.
+As to the second question, we suggest dealing with those activities that participants are good at and do regularly.
 It is the right occasion to discuss the dynamic between skills and interest fields.
 We often experience that we prefer the activity, what we are good at, and its practice makes us more skilful.
-However, it can also happen that we start to like something if we realize that we have a taste for it.
+However, it can also happen that we start to like something if we realize we have a taste for it.

 Finally, it is worth dealing with the topic of the family (traditions and patterns) that can be connected to all three previously mentioned questions.
 The discussion of the link between family and career orientation is a good transition point to the topic of occupational knowledge.